market reports

 Why We’re Not Headed for a Housing Crash

+Why We’re Not Headed for a Housing Crash.
 Today’s housing market is nothing like it was in 2008.
 Let’s connect to discuss the reasons why it’s different.
-As of my last knowledge update in September 2021, there were several reasons why many experts believed that the United States was not headed for a housing crash at that time.
-Please note that economic and
+As of my last knowledge update in September 2021, there were several reasons why many experts believed that the United States was not headed for a housing crash

 Why We’re Not Headed for a Housing Crash Read More »